How the University is managed

 In his earlier career, he taught English as a foreign language at the Humboldt University in Berlin, and worked as a translator.
 He graduated in Modern Languages here at Bradford in 1983, and has an MPhil in European Studies.
 Outside work he enjoys jazz, cycling, Northern hills, and playing in a ukulele band, but not usually all at the same time.

 Ms Joanne Marshall

-Joanne Marshall was appointed as Director of Human Resources and OD at the University of Bradford in December 2013.
+Joanne Marshall was appointed as Director of People and Campus Services at the University of Bradford in December 2013.

-She oversees the University’s Human Resources, Organisational Development and Health, Safety and Wellbeing Services and is passionate about people.
-Her aim is to provide first class, supportive and innovative professional leadership, expertise and services to help drive delivery of the University's mission, objectives and business plan.
+She oversees the University’s Human Resources, Organisational Development, Health, Safety and Wellbeing and Campus Services.
+She is passionate about people and providing high quality and innovative professional leadership, to help drive delivery of the University's mission, objectives and business plan.

 PA: Katrina JenningsEmail: K.Jennings@bradford.ac.uk